10 Best Data Cleansing Software Tools

 3. Alteryx One

-Alteryx One is a cloud-based, AI-powered analytics and automation platform.
+Alteryx One is a cloud-based analytics and automation platform.
 Part of a broader analytics suite, it provides drag-and-drop workflow building for teams that need to blend, cleanse, and transform data at scale.

-The platform offers AI-assisted data prep suggestions that recommend transformations based on data patterns.
+The platform offers ML-driven transformation suggestions that analyze data patterns and recommend normalization steps.
 Workflows handle complex operations including joins, aggregations, and data quality checks.
 Enterprise data teams use Alteryx for running complex prep workflows that combine data from multiple sources, particularly when feeding cleaned data into analytics or BI environments.

 The platform connects to Snowflake, Databricks, and other modern data infrastructure.
 Alteryx is well-suited for data engineering teams, though it requires more technical setup than purpose-built CRM hygiene tools.